edtorba/imlazy.js/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Latest Version](https://img.shields.io/github/release/edtorba/imlazy.js.svg?style=flat-square)](https://github.com/edtorba/imlazy.js/releases)

-`imlazy.js` is a lightweight vanilla js plugin to lazy load responsive images.
+`imlazy.js` is a lightweight vanilla JS plugin to lazy load responsive images.

 ## Usage
 imlazy.js has no dependencies, so all you'll have to do is include `.js` file and you'll be ready to go.